Nomura lifts Sumitomo Mitsui Financial Group Inc. [SMFG] price estimate. Who else is bullish?

 Sponsored

-The market cap for SMFG stock reached $57.39 billion, with 6.83 billion shares outstanding and 6.45 billion shares in the current float.
-Compared to the average trading volume of 3.56M shares, SMFG reached a trading volume of 5886946 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+It opened the trading session at $8.40, the shares rose to $8.4116 and dropped to $8.20, the range by which the price of stock traded the whole day.
+The daily chart for SMFG points out that the company has recorded 48.02% gains over the past six months.
+However, it is still -52.69% lower than its most recent low trading price.

-Here’s what leading stock market gurus have to say about Sumitomo Mitsui Financial Group Inc. [SMFG]:
+If we look at the average trading volume of 3.57M shares, SMFG reached to a volume of 5766697 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SMFG shares is $9.28 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SMFG stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.